 California shows all BIT terminals requiring inspections through our Carrier Information Reporting and Evaluation System (CIRES) program.
 The BIT terminals requiring inspections are shown in CIRES as CPSS, Hazardous Materials, never inspected (initial priority), unsatisfactory rated, conditional rated, and terminals that have not had an inspection within the prior six years (priority inspection).
+The BIT program would target carriers considered "high risk" by the FMCSA.
+As stated above, the inspected terminals were selected for inspection based upon their California Performance Safety Score (CPSS).
+The CPSS is derived from the FMCSA Safety Measurement System, Behavior Analysis and Safety Improvement Category (BASIC) percentiles.
 The CPSS terminals requiring inspections are updated every month with information from the FMCSA.
 The CHP's CVS periodically distributes overdue lists of terminals requiring inspections to all CHP Division Motor Carrier Safety Units (MCSU).
 Additionally, our CHP Division MCSUs submit monthly reports to the CHP CVS with all BIT terminals completed.